Akira Yamagishi

+Akira Yamagishi (山岸 章, Yamagishi Akira) was a Japanese trade union leader who served as the first president of the Japanese Trade Union Confederation from 1989 to 1994.

+Union career

 Born in Osaka, Yamagishi began working in a telegram office, and joined the Japan Telecommunications Workers' Union.
 After many years active in the union, in 1982, he was elected as its president.

-Yamagishi decided to focus on making international and national links between unions.
-He affiliated the union to the Postal, Telegraph and Telephone International, and from 1985 served as president of the international.
+Yamagishi concentrated on making international and national links between unions.
+He affiliated the union to the Postal, Telegraph and Telephone International, and served as president of the International from 1985 to 1990.
 In 1989, he was a leading figure in bringing together the public- and private-sector unions in Japan, forming the Japanese Trade Union Confederation (Rengo), and serving as its first president.

+Politics

-As the most important trade union leader in Japan, Yamagishi opposed the ruling Liberal Democratic Party, and supported Morihiro Hosokawa brief premiership.
+As the foremost trade union leader in Japan, Yamagishi supported the Japan Socialist Party and the Democratic Socialist Party.
+He cooperated with LDP defector Ichiro Ozawa to bring about a non-LDP and non-JCP coalition cabinet led by Morihiro Hosokawa in 1993, persuading the initially reluctant socialists to support the coalition.

-By 1994, Yamagishi was suffering from poor health, and retired.
+Death

+In 1994 Yamagishi retired due to poor health.
 He died in 2016.